vc1492a/PyNomaly/readme.md

 Ludwig-Maximilians University Munich - Institute for Informatics;
 [LoOP: Local Outlier Probabilities](http://www.dbs.ifi.lmu.de/Publikationen/Papers/LoOP1649.pdf).

+## PyNomaly Seeks Maintainers! :sparkles:

+Love using PyNomaly?
+Want to develop your open source software (OSS) experience and credentials?

+PyNomaly is looking for maintainers!
+PyNomaly doesn't need much on a day to day basis, but needs some attention.

+On the flip side, the sky is the limit...
+Have you seen [Mojo](https://docs.modular.com/mojo/notebooks/Matmul.html) and what it can do with matrix multiplication?
+Would definitely speed things up.

+Interested?
+Send an email to [vc1492a@gmail.com](vc1492a@gmail.com).

 ## Implementation

 This Python 3 implementation uses Numpy and the formulas outlined in